point85/ShiftSharp/README.md

-# Shift
+# ShiftSharp
-The Shift library project manages work schedules.
+The ShiftSharp library project manages work schedules.
 A work schedule consists of one or more teams who rotate through a sequence of shift and off-shift periods of time.
-The Shift project allows breaks during shifts to be defined as well as non-working periods of time (e.g. holidays and scheduled maintenance periods) that are applicable to the entire work schedule.
+The ShiftSharp project allows breaks during shifts to be defined as well as non-working periods of time (e.g. holidays and scheduled maintenance periods) that are applicable to the entire work schedule.
 The C# project is a port of the java project at https://github.com/point85/Shift.

 ## Concepts